mtixl/MinecraftMoreOre/README.md

-# MinecraftMoreOre
+# Minecraft More&Ore
-Add more ore in minecraft
+Hello everyone to Minecraft More&Ore
+Minecraft More&Ore is a minecraft mod

+Made by Mine Royal Mod